sicknarf/Project-2/README.md

 #### Future Features

 As seen in the user stories above, there is still so much more to add to this forum.
 A table may not be the best use for a landing page, and I will confer with a UX designer to streamline that page, along with other pages as well.
-But more importantly, unlimited ratings are allowed right now.
+But more importantly, the images can only be posted with a URL.
+In the future, I want users to be able to upload images directly from their devices.
 On top of that, while categories right now are unique, I want to be able to store them in a separate schema, so we can properly access and store history.
 Additionally, I want the default view of the data to be sorted by new.